 Golden Corral is famous for its eat-all-you-can buffet, and the best part is its banana pudding recipe.
-People who were able to have a taste of this absolutely delectable dessert take note of its richness and creaminess.
-Therefore, for this recipe, we are going to make copycat banana pudding.
-Most importantly, we are going to make a dessert that is not too sweet and easy to make.
+People who were able to have a taste of this delectable dessert love its rich and creamy taste.
+And now we’re now sharing with you the secrets to Golden Corral’s velvety banana pudding!

 How To Make Copycat Golden Corral Banana Pudding

-It's hard to resist a rich dessert but not overpoweringly sweet.
-This banana pudding recipe from Golden Corral is quick and easy.
+It’s hard to resist a rich and creamy pudding with crunchy wafers.
+This copycat banana pudding recipe from Golden Corral is quick and easy.
 Simply follow this recipe and enjoy!

 We recommend adding toppings to the banana pudding.
 For instance, macadamia nuts --or any type of nut -- will provide additional texture to the desert.